GoogleChrome/devtools-docs/docs/commandline-api.md

 ## undebug(function)

-Stops the debugging of the specified function so that when the function is called the debugger will not be invoked, breaking inside the function on the Sources panel.
+Stops the debugging of the specified function so that when the function is called the debugger will no longer be invoked.

     undebug(getData);

 ## unmonitor(function)

 Stops the monitoring of the specified function.
-For example, the following stops the monitoring of a function named getData():
+Used in concert with [monitor(fn)](#monitor-function-).

     unmonitor(getData);